jeanquark/vivre-la-chaux-de-fonds/readme.md

 To open database, launch MySQL Workbench.

-To see the app, visit vivre-la-chaux-de-fonds.test in the browser
+To see the app, visit localhost:8000 in the browser

 ## Team